The Cybis Horses

 1990s Horses

 This ridiculously tiny photo is of the Circus Horse Trio ‘Showtime’ which is actually 9.75” high and as wide.
-Introduced in 1991 for $975, this had a declared limited edition of 2000 — an uncharacteristically large edition size, if this was not a typo.
+It was created by Susan Eaton during the 1980s but not introduced by Cybis until 1991.
+Priced at $975, this had a declared limited edition of 2000 — an uncharacteristically large edition size, if this was not a typo.
 The edition was never completed but I have no idea how many the studio actually did make before shutting down; I’ve never seen one come up for sale anywhere.
 I hope to someday find a much better — and much larger — picture of this piece!

 A version of Black Beauty but possibly in a different colorway was offered as New Jersey Animal, The Horse as part of the short-lived New Jersey Collection in 1993.
 It was assigned design #6143 and a retail price of $195 which is less than what the retired Black Beauty sold for.
 See this post for more information and speculation about this piece.